Holcomb Fire

-Events
+Progression

 Reported just after 3 p.m. off Holcomb Valley Road north of Highway 18, the Holcomb fire was initially reported burning in heavy timber, tall grass and chaparral with a rapid rate of spread.
 Voluntary evacuations for homes in the Baldwin Lake, Holcomb Valley and Big Bear dump areas were put into effect.
 Highway 18 from Baldwin Lake Road north to the Mitsubishi Cement Plant was also closed.
 The fire caused rolling power outages throughout the Big Bear area as temperatures in the mountains reached into the upper 80s, straining power conditions.
 On Tuesday, a major flare up on the eastern flank of the wildfire ran through an area close to homes thus prompting local law enforcement to issue a door-to-door mandatory evacuation of the Baldwin Lake area, however within a few hours that evacuation was downgraded to an evacuation advisory.
 At the Holcomb fire's peak, more than 1,000 firefighters were assigned to battled the incident.
 By breaking the 1985 temperature on Monday, Big Bear reach a high of 89 degrees.
 With winds anywhere from 5–23 mph, the firefighters struggled in the hot and dry climate.
 The firefighter prioritized the order of protection from fire personnel, then other people there, then property and structure if they could but was the last priority.
 David Kelly and his Southern California Incident Management Team along with the other 1,200 firefighters struggled to control the fire.
 The high temperatures are expected to last late into the week, then lower slightly before rising again over the weekend.